 Lauren hugs her Chrysanthemum and says ” I collected the ones from the forest too.
 The ones that I could find anyway.
 They are all here.
 To warm your new home with some of the old.”

 With well wishes and declarations of love, with hugs and smiles through tears the Weald family departs for home.
-As Mums and Aunt Bunny wave them away winters freeze cracks…just a bit.
+As Mums and Aunt Bunny wave them away winters freeze cracks.
+Besides a Chrysanthemum is hardy.